matlink/gplaycli/README.md

 - libssl-dev -> `apt-get install libssl-dev` (for pypi's `cryptography` compilation)
 - python (>=3)

 Then, you need to install it with some needed libraries using either `pip3 install gplaycli` or `python3 setup.py install` after cloning it, then it will be available with `gplaycli` command.
-If you don't want to install it, only install requirements with `pip install -r requirements.txt` and use it as it.
+If you don't want to install it, only install requirements with `pip3 install -r requirements.txt` and use it as it.

-If you want to use your own Google credentials, simply change them in the `credentials.conf` file with your own settings.
+If you want to use your own Google credentials, simply change them in the `gplaycli.conf` file with your own settings.

-~~If you want to generate androidID, see https://github.com/nviennot/android-checkin/ or https://github.com/Akdeniz/google-play-crawler, otherwise you could either use the given one (default) or use one of your devices ID.~~

-Currently looking for a solution (`googleplaydownloader` from Tuxicoman provides a working `jar`).

 If you plan to use it with F-Droid-server, remember that fdroidserver needs Java (more precisely the 'jar' command) to work.

 Uninstall
 =========
-Use `pip uninstall gplaycli`, and remove conf and cronjob with `rm -rf /etc/gplaycli /etc/cron.daily/gplaycli`.
+Use `pip uninstall gplaycli`, and remove conf with `rm -rf /etc/gplaycli`.
 Should be clean, except python dependencies for gplaycli.